-Did you know that the global carpet and rug industry is expected to hit $39.1 billion by 2021?
+Did you know that the global carpet and rug industry is expected to hit $39.1 billion?

 Area rugs can get dingy very quickly, and you have to clean them before they get nasty and unpleasing.
 This article gives you smart DIY tips on how to clean a large area rug

 It’s normal for area rugs to get dirty, especially if you have pets and kids.
 Therefore, you need a cleaning routine to keep the mess off your house.

 Since cleaning can be tedious and boring, you need a proper working right formula.

 Read on to learn more!

 How to Clean a Large Area Rug at Home